4 Billion Years On

 Looking ahead

-The strong forecast for an evolving El Niño phase in the coming months suggests a likelihood of warmer and drier conditions, particularly in the Amazon basin, which could lead to drought stress and increased fire seasons.
+With a strong El Niño forecast for the coming months, Colombia can anticipate a shift towards warmer and drier conditions, particularly in the Amazon basin, which may lead to increased drought stress and a higher risk of wildfires.

 Generated by Gemini from climate data and web sources